GeirT/geirogmarita/README.md

 # geirogmarita

-This site is available at http://www.GeirOgMarita.net.
+This repo holds the source code for my personal website.
+The source is translated by the static site generator [Jekyll](http://jekyllrb.com/) to the website that can be visited here: http://www.GeirOgMarita.net/

-It is made with the static site generator [Jekyll](http://jekyllrb.com/)
+The website is basically business cards for me and my wife with links to our online presence.